HOW TO: ski north BC to tap northern snow, stoke and soul

 For more of Pidherny and her pals' adventures at Powder King, read this story on why you're gonna "heart" PK.

-Where to stay: You'll find a hostel right at the base of Powder King, or cruise five minutes over from the lodge for a cozy A-frame cabin stay at Azouzetta Lake Lodge; or, stay in Prince George as your #SkiNorthBC basecamp, central to the region.
+Where to stay: choose between the hostel right at the base of Powder King, or a cozy A-frame cabin stay at Azouzetta Lake Lodge.

-Apres: the PK Bar & Restaurant, in the daylodge, is a must at day's end.
-Prince George is also central to the Northern BC Ale Trail, for craft beer afficionados who like to explore the spirits scene at day's end.
+Apres: the PK Bar & Restaurant, in the day lodge, is a must at day's end.

-More winter activities: snowshoe around Azouzetta Lake for a down-day or two between ski weekends (read more on that here).
+More winter activities: snowshoe around Azouzetta Lake for a down-day (read more on that here).
 PRO TIP: start with a hearty breakfast and one of the famed doughnuts at Cafe 97, on site at Azouzetta Lake Lodge.

-For more info check out the Powder King website.
+For more info check out Powder King on skinorthbc.com

 Troll Mountain Resort